john-itcsolutions/cheirrs/README.md

 ________________________________________________________________

-## Build and deploy docker-registry from Canonical LTD's repo:
+## Deploy docker-registry from cheirrs repo:

-(a separate Canonical Ltd charm, which needs to be installed in the dbase-bchains model by:)
+(a separate Canonical Ltd charm, which was installed in the cheirrs repository and built by:

 `git clone https://github.com/CanonicalLtd/docker-registry-charm.git`

- to your outer working directory, and building and deploying  the charm with:

 `sudo snap install charm --classic`

 `cd docker-registry-charm`

-`charm build -o ../docker-registry`
+`charm build -o ../cheirrs`

+)

 *******************************************************

-`cd ../docker-registry`
+`cd ../cheirrs`

 `juju deploy ./docker-registry --to 9 --series  focal --force`

-(we deploy to kubernetes-worker/2)
+(We are deploying to kubernetes-worker/2)

 `juju add-relation docker-registry:cert-provider easyrsa:client`